lorossi/journal/README.md

 will store `run: 10km` in todays entry.
 Of course fields can be used in combination of the previous settings.

+### Time
+Set a different time (24 hours format) than now for an entry:

+`journal --time 06.55 --add today: I just woke up!
+I totally did not set the time later`

+`journal --time 15.30 --add yesterday: i went to bed early!`

+`journal --time 9.00 --add 2020/07/03 to the judge: i totally was at home`

 ## View entry (or multiple entries)
 View an entry for an arbitrary date: